petherin/go-concurrency-exercises/README.md

 Owner of channel is a goroutine that instantiates, writes and closes a channel.

 Channel users should only have a read view into the channel.

+### Select

+All `select` cases are considered simultaneously.

+`select` waits until a case is ready to proceed.

+If waiting for multiple channels in a `select` and more than one is ready, one will be picked at random.

+`select`s useful for timeouts so long-running channels don't hold things up.

+A `select` can be non-blocking if there's a `default` case.
+If a channel isn't ready in the `select` then a `default` case will exit the block without blocking.

+Empty `select` blocks forever.

+A nil channel in a `select` also blocks forever.